 What is a procedure?

-A procedure is an established way of performing a task to get a predictable result.
-Any activity your team members do as a part of their work routines is a procedure.
+A procedure is an established way of performing a task for a predictable result.

 - Committing new code.